Highlights and updates

 - Cigna: 32 percent

-These rates will be reviewed by the North Carolina Department of Insurance for actuarial justification.
-And as always, it’s important to note that these premium increases would apply to full-price premiums.
-For people who receive premium subsidies (which includes 90 percent of the people who are enrolled through North Carolina’s exchange), the subsidies will grow in order to keep after-subsidy premiums affordable.
+As always, it’s important to note that these premium increases would apply to full-price premiums.
+For people who receive premium subsidies (which includes 93 percent of the people who are enrolled through North Carolina’s exchange), the subsidies will grow in order to keep after-subsidy premiums affordable.
 People who are receiving premium subsidies will not bear the full brunt of the rate increases, as long as they’re willing to switch plans if necessary during open enrollment in order to select the plan that represents the best value.
-But people who pay full-price for their coverage, which includes 10 percent of exchange enrollees as well as anyone who has off-exchange coverage in North Carolina, will feel the full impact of the premium increases.
+But people who pay full-price for their coverage, which includes 7 percent of exchange enrollees as well as anyone who has off-exchange coverage in North Carolina, will feel the full impact of the premium increases.

 Only one insurer in most of the state, but medical loss ratio is sustainable